How to plant tomatoes without greenhouse or hothouse?

 Transplanting tomatoes into the ground

 For successful breeding of tomatoes, it is important to choose the correct place where to plant them.
 Do not plant tomatoes in the areas which were occupied by eggplant, potatoes or other nightshades.
 Tomatoes love bright but diffused light.
 If they are in shadow, they will not grow.
-It’s important that the soil does not drown in the water so choose a place where water can get out of garden.
-Consequences of that is black stem, dead roots, vertex or botrytis.
+It’s important that the soil does not drown in the water so choose a place where water can get out of the garden.
+Consequences of that are black stem, dead roots, vertex or botrytis.
 Feel free to add nutrients to the soil.
 Tomatoes need a lot of vitamins.

 Plant tomatoes in the ground when the soil is warmed up.
 Soil temperature needs to be above 15 degrees (59 Fahrenheit’s).
 Typically, such a soil temperature reaches close to the end of May.